ankitasikdar/cse2122/homework/homework-8.markdown

 }
 {% endhighlight %}

+Can you think of how to replace 4 so that this code works for codes with different number of links to other rooms.

 If you use `rand()` anywhere in your code, be sure to include this at the beginning of `main()`: